Muhammad al-Mahdi: Reappearance

 Shortly before the Last Judgment, when commanded by God, al-Mahdi will return to lead the forces of righteousness against the forces of evil in an apocalyptic war that would ultimately establish peace and justice on earth, according to the Twelvers.
 He is also viewed by the Twelvers as the restorer of true Islam.
 In his mission, al-Mahdi will be assisted by Jesus, who will kill the Dajjal or "antichrist" in some Islamic accounts.
 Al-Mahdi would also be accompanied by 313 loyal followers, their number identical to the number of Muslim warriors in the Battle of Badr.
-He is expected to reemerge as a young man in possession of the relics of the past prophets, e.g., the staff and arc of Moses.
+He is expected to reemerge as a young man in possession of the relics of the past prophets, e.g., the staff and ark of Moses.
 The time of his reappearance is unknown, however, and Shia hadiths expressly forbid haste (este'jal) and setting time (tawqit) for his return.

 Numerous Shia hadiths predict that the reappearance of al-Mahdi would be heralded by some signs, of which some are inevitable, and others are conditional, i.e., might change by divine decision.
 Alternatively, some of these signs are general, and some are specific.
 The foremost general sign of the second coming of al-Mahdi is the prevalence of evil on earth in the form of tyranny, injustice, and religious and moral degradation.
 In particular, at the time, Islam would be devoid of its soul and practiced only outwardly.
 Only a fraction of the Shia, those who truly practice their Imams' teachings, will remain on the righteous path in the end of time.

 Among the special signs are the rise of Sufyani, who would later command the enemies of al-Mahdi, the rise of Yamani, who would later support al-Mahdi, the divine cry (sayha, neda) which calls upon men to join al-Mahdi, often followed shortly by another supernatural cry from the earth that invites men to join the enemies of al-Mahdi, the swallowing up (kasf) of an army dispatched by Sufyani in a desert, and the assassination by Meccans of the messenger of al-Mahdi, referred to as the pure soul (al-nafs al-zakiya).